 Struts attachment fittings are very difficult to manufacture with lightweight FRP (fibre reinforced polymer) materials, especially with continuous fibres, due to limitations of the FRP manufacturing technologies.

-The struts/rods/beams developped by Space Structures are a true innovation and World First.
-They are manufactured as an integral single piece including the fittings - everything in CFRP!
+The full CFRP struts developped by Space Structures are a true innovation and World First.
+They are manufactured as an integral single CFRP piece including the fittings!

 - Full CFRP . including the interfaces

-- Maximum ultra-lightweight .
-50 - 80 % mass saving depending on length
+- Maximum ultra-lightweight . up to 80 % mass saving depending on length and application

 - Dimensionally stable .
 No thermal expansion, insensitive to thermal cycling.
 Special DoubleZero™ variant with zero CTE and CME.
 CTE can also be customised.